shewitt-au/Hexcluded/README.md

-"It's what John West rejects that makes John West the best."
+"It's the fish that John West reject that makes John West the best"

 Here's where I put rejected PRs that, in my oppinion, are superior.